openstack/nova/doc/source/api_microversion_dev.rst

 * Make a new commit to python-novaclient and update corresponding files to enable the newly added microversion API.

+* If the microversion changes the response schema, a new schema and test for the microversion must be added to Tempest.

 Allocating a microversion
 -------------------------